Bossy R Syllables - The Reading and Spelling Rules That Nobody Taught You

 Anyway I digress…so moving forward we are going to talk a little about the “Bossy-R” or the R-controlled syllable type.
 This one is a challenge!!!
 If you are completely unfamiliar with this syllable type check out our post over here on Understanding R-Controlled Syllables!

 Spelling the R-controlled syllables can be extremely difficult.
 This is our process for doing this:

 We teach our students that A-R says /ar/ as in car.
 Many students struggle with this because they think R alone can say /ar/ because we call the letter /ar/.
 But R by itself says /er/..kind of…there’s a debate on this to some extent because you could also argue that R in the initial position (beginning of a word) says RUH.
 We don’t like adding on that addition UH sound on letter sounds but R becomes a bit tricky in this regard.
 Regardless A-R says /ar/ unless it’s being lazy in which it can say /er/ like in dollar.

-Teach students that E-R, I-R, and U-R can all say /er/.
+The third, fourth and fifth Bossy R phonograms we teach our students are that E-R, I-R, and U-R can all say /er/.
 This is very tricky because they all make the same sound we need to rely more heavily here on visual memory of the word.
 We also teach students that E-R is the most common, especially in multi-syllable words because E-R can be a suffix (e.g., faster, farmer).
 U-R is the next most common and I-R is the least common spelling option.

 This gets us a long way, but…